-A. While work to develop this scheme happens, ABI members will voluntarily continue to meet their commitments to their existing customers under the old Statement of Principles agreement.
-This means they will continue to offer cover to existing customers where flood risk is not ‘significant’ according to the Environment Agency, or where the Government has announced plans to reduce flood risk below ’significant’ within five years.
-The premium and excess will reflect the insurer’s understanding of the flood risk.
+A. While Flood Re is being developed, ABI members are voluntarily continuing to meet their commitments to existing customers under the old Flood Insurance Statement of Principles agreement.
+This means they are offering flood cover to existing customers where flood risk is not ‘significant’ according to the Environment Agency, or where the Government has announced plans to reduce flood risk below ’significant’ within five years.
+The premium and excess will not be capped, as they will reflect the insurer’s understanding of the flood risk.

 Q. I am at low flood risk, so why should I have to pay the levy on my home insurance so that someone at higher flood risk can get affordable flood insurance?

-A. The levy has been calculated to reflect the existing cross-subsidy between those at lower and higher flood risk.
+A. The levy broadly reflects the existing cross-subsidy between those at lower and higher flood risk.
+So it is not an additional charge on what is already being paid in respect of the flood risk.
 And better information now available shows that many people are potentially at flood risk, from flash flooding for instance, and not just people living near a river or the sea.
 Also, having property insurance that includes flood cover is usually crucial in getting a mortgage.
 So if flood insurance becomes harder to obtain and more expensive, this could have serious repercussions for the property market.

 Q. What happens if there is a large flood in the early years of the scheme – will there be enough money in the fund to pay claims?

-A. Flood Re will be designed to fully cover at least 99.5% of years.
-Even in the worst half a per cent of years, Flood Re will cover losses up to those expected in a 1 in 200 year – a year six times worse than 2007 – with Government taking primary responsibility - working with the industry and Flood Re-for distributing any available resources to customers should claims exceed that level.
+A. Flood Re will purchase its own reinsurance and hold reserves and capital so that it can fully cover all claims in at least 99.5% of years.
+Even in the worst half a per cent of years, Flood Re will cover losses up to those expected in a 1 in 200 year – a year six times worse than 2007 – with Government taking primary responsibility - working with the insurance industry and Flood Re-for distributing any available resources to customers should claims exceed that level.

-A. A flood of this severity is very unlikely-it would need to be six times worse than the flooding in 2007, which was described as the biggest peacetime civil emergency since World War 2.
-The Government recognise that the Flood Re scheme is not designed to cover ‘catastrophic’ flood events, and in such unlikely circumstances the Government would have primary responsibility for an effective response.
+A. An annual loss of this severity is very unlikely-it would need to be six times worse than the flooding in 2007, which was described as the biggest peacetime civil emergency since World War 2.
+The Government recognises that the Flood Re scheme is not designed to cover ‘catastrophic’ flood events, and in such unlikely circumstances the Government would have primary responsibility for an effective response.

 Q. Will all properties be covered by the fund?

-The individual nature and assessment of business risks means that available and affordable flood insurance is less of an issue than for homes.
-Flood Re would establish clear rules for ‘borderline’ cases such as ‘Bed and Breakfast’ properties.
+The individual nature and assessment of business and commercial property risks means that available and affordable flood insurance is less of an issue than for homes.
+While some individual firms may experience problems in accessing flood insurance, these can usually be resolved by using (as most do) an insurance broker.
+Flood Re will establish clear rules for ‘borderline’ cases such as ‘Bed and Breakfast’ properties.